ampproject/amp.dev/content/docs/integration/pwa-amp/amp-to-pwa.md

 With these attributes in place, all subsequent clicks on an AMP will go to your PWA, regardless of any service worker.

 Read on: You've already come so far – why not reuse your existing AMP pages to build your PWA?
-[Here's how](/docs/integration/pwa-amp/amp-in-pwa.html).
+[Here's how]({{g.doc('/content/docs/integration/pwa-amp/amp-in-pwa.md', locale=doc.locale).url.path}}).